qteatime/kate/docs/source/dev/manual/kart/configuration.rst

 Files
 -----

-The files section is a list of :term:`glob patterns` that define which files should be included in the cartridge.
+The files section is a list of :term:`glob patterns <glob pattern>` that define which files should be included in the cartridge.
 The root directory for searching these files is the one specified for the cartridge configuration.